Can you use a propane stove indoors?

 A top choice for professional chefs

-In fact, it's among the top choices for professional chefs and “foodies” across the country rely on the open flame of propane to provide the temperature control, consistent heating temperature, and instant heat they need to prepare mouthwatering dishes.
+In fact, it's among the top choices for professional chefs and “foodies” across the country.
+They rely on the open flame of propane to provide the temperature control, consistent heating temperature, and instant heat they need to prepare mouthwatering dishes.

 Over the years, consumers have turned to electric stoves and cooktops, but many have found the cooking surface temperature uneven and hard to control.
-There might be some question of can you use a propane stove indoors, but with a few simple precautions, a propane stove will provide a lifetime of precision cooking with little trouble.
+You may wonder if you can use a propane stove indoors.
+With a few simple precautions, a propane stove will provide a lifetime of precision cooking with little trouble.

 Is it safe to use a propane stove indoors?